gokiburikin/gkbrkn_noita/README.md

 - **Piercing Shot**: Cast a spell that penetrates entities. *(Superceded officially by Piercing Shot)*
 - **Spectral Shot**: Cast a spell that passes through terrain. *(Superceded officially by Drilling Shot)*
 - **Collision Detection**: Cast a spell that attempts to avoid world collisions.
 (Concept by Wanwan) *(Superceded officially by Avoding Arc)*
-- **Gold Decay**: When Gold Nuggets despawn, material Gold will appear in their place. *(Doesn't jive well with the new gold amounts)*